GeoNode/geonode.github.com/ABOUT.md

 # Overview

 GeoNode is an open source web platform that facilitates the creation, sharing, and collaborative use of geospatial data.
 It is a powerful and flexible, user facing geospatial content management system that also provides a complete spatial data visualization and system.
-Built using the Django web framework and on top of GeoServer, GeoNode provides an easily installable, Open Geospatial Consortium (OGC) Compliant, Spatial Data Infrastructure (SDI).
+Built using the Django web framework and on top of GeoServer, GeoNode provides an easily installable, Open Geospatial Consortium (OGC) Compliant Spatial Data Infrastructure (SDI).
 It has a simple yet highly extensible architecture that encourages diving in and working on the code and using it to develop sophisticated public facing geospatial website applications.
 GeoNode is GPL licensed and is supported by a diverse and active community.

 Note about OGC Compliance (WMS/WFS/WCS/CSW/KML)